Boston Cooking School: History

 In 1884, Roberts Brothers of Boston published Mrs. Lincoln's Boston Cook Book: What to Do and What Not to Do in Cooking.
 According to Lincoln, "This was done primarily to meet the need of a textbook for our pupils and save the copying of recipes."

 During Mary Lincoln's tenure, the Boston Cooking School instituted a number of special programs.
 In 1880, the School joined forces with the Industrial Aid Society to offer free cooking classes in Boston's primarily-immigrant North End.
 Special courses on nutrition were organized for students at the Harvard Medical School; classes on "sick-room cookery" were offered to nurses from several hospitals in Boston, as well as Concord, NH.

 Special lectures were given from time to time on topics ranging from anatomy and digestion by noted Boston physicians, to marketing "by those experienced in that work."
 Most noteworthy were lectures on the subject of food chemistry by Ellen H. Richards, the first woman to earn a degree from the Massachusetts Institute of Technology, and the first woman in America to earn a degree in chemistry.
 Richards later became a leader in the founding of the Home Economics movement in the United States.

 Mrs. Lincoln served as principal until January, 1885, when a death in her family necessitated her resignation.
 Subsequent principals included Miss Ida Maynard, and Mrs. Carrie M. Dearborn, both graduates of the school.

 In 1889, Miss Fannie Merritt Farmer was invited to remain after her own graduation to serve as assistant principal to Mrs. Dearborn; she became principal following Mrs. Dearborn's death in 1891.
 Five years later, the first edition of Farmer's Boston Cooking-School Cook Book was published by Little, Brown & Co. of Boston.
+Farmer is credited for using scientific methods and establishing the exact level measurement method.
 The book quickly became an American classic, and is still in print today.